 Dr. Gee is an Assistant Professor in the Department of Psychology at Yale University.
 She received her B.A. in Psychological and Brain Studies from Dartmouth College in 2007 and her Ph.D. in clinical psychology from UCLA in 2015.
 Prior to joining the faculty at Yale, Dr. Gee completed her clinical internship at Weill Cornell Medical College and a research fellowship at the Sackler Institute for Developmental Psychobiology.
 Her research focuses on developmental psychopathology, with primary goals to delineate typical and atypical brain development, elucidate how early environments and genetic factors influence sensitive periods in neurodevelopment and risk for anxiety and stress-related disorders, and translate knowledge of brain development to optimize clinical interventions for children and adolescents.

-Camila is a first-year doctoral student at Yale.
+Camila is a rising third-year doctoral student at Yale.
 After graduating from MIT with a B.S. in Brain & Cognitive Sciences, she taught middle school students with disabilities in math through Teach for America.
 As a teacher working with students exposed to daily trauma, Camila observed a heterogeneity of outcomes stemming from variation in her students’ abilities to be emotion regulated.
 Motivated to begin to learn how to leverage her observations as a teacher into actionable, scientific insight she next worked as a research assistant in John Gabrieli’s lab at MIT.
 There she worked on a project studying the effect of a mindfulness intervention on the neurocognitive development of low-income, urban students.
 Camila’s current research focus is investigating the variation in multi-dimensional emotion regulation phenomena between individuals and across development.
 She is particularly interested in understanding the underlying neural and behavioral mechanisms of emotion regulation as it connects to risk and resilience within the developing brain, especially for children growing up in a high-stress environment.

-Emily is a second-year doctoral student at Yale.
+Emily is a rising fourth-year doctoral student at Yale.
 After receiving her B.A. from Stanford University, Emily spent three years at the UCSF Child Trauma Research Program, where she coordinated intervention trials testing the efficacy of Child-Parent Psychotherapy and studied children’s development of executive function and parental emotion socialization in trauma-exposed families.
 Emily’s current research focuses on the neurobiological underpinnings of children’s development of self-regulatory capacities and psychopathology in high-risk developmental contexts, as well as the family-level and environmental factors that influence these pathways.
 She is particularly interested in investigating whether targeted intervention can mediate the impact of early life stress on children’s neurobiological development.

-Sahana is a rising third-year student in the M.D./Ph.D. program at Yale and is completing her Ph.D. in the CANDLab.
+Sahana is a rising fourth-year student in the M.D./Ph.D. program at Yale and is completing her Ph.D. in the CANDLab.
 She received her B.S. in Neuroscience from University of California, Los Angeles, where she worked in Carlos Portera-Cailliau’s lab studying cortical circuitry in mice.
 Sahana then spent one year at UCSF doing research in Vikaas Sohal’s lab investigating prefrontal cortical circuits underlying cognitive flexibility in the context of neuropsychiatric illnesses.
 Sahana’s current research interest is in understanding the developmental impact of early life stress on neural circuits in children and adolescents.
 She is particularly interested in exploring whether new preventive and interventional measures can address maladaptive neurobiological changes in children and adolescents following early life stress.

-Paola is a second-year doctoral student at Yale.
+Paola is a rising fourth-year doctoral student at Yale.
 She completed her undergraduate degree in Psychology at University of California Berkeley in 2013, after which she worked as a research assistant at Stanford for 2 years under the direction of Dr. Vinod Menon.
 There, she was involved in researching the neural basis of speech perception and social processing impairments in children with Autism Spectrum Disorders (ASD).
 She then worked as a research associate at the University of Miami in Dr. Lucina Uddin's Brain Connectivity and Cognition Lab researching cognitive flexibility and brain connectivity changes across development in individuals with ASD.
 Paola is studying how the brain supports the development of emotional behavior and cognition during the transition from childhood to adolescence, and the effects of stress on brain maturation.

 Full-time Research Assistants